toast682/Stock-App/README.md

 As a user, I want my application to keep track of all the changes happening to a stock, and perhaps, even create a graph showing the growth of the stock as time associated.
 As such, I want the app to be able to keep track of all the changes I make to the price over a given period.

+##User Stories Phase Two
+- ###First User Story:
+As a user, I want to have the ability to choose my stock list.
+Rather than it being a requirement, If I feel that the stock portfolio that I made is exactly how I wanted to be, I want to be able to save it.
+If I choose not to save the wishlist, then I also want the ability to not do so.
+The choice that the app provides to me is of utmost priority.

+- ###Second User Story:
+As a user, I want the ability to load my stock portfolio that I have made earlier.
+As an additional feature, I want to be able to choose between previously saved portfolios, such that multiple people can use my app without have multiple instances of the app open.
+This will allow greater flexibility when it comes to being able to use the app.